 Image credit: Gwen's Nest

 We found that digestive bitters works fast to relieve heartburn and upset stomach caused by indigestion, and we've replaced our antacids and all of our stomach-upset products with our favorite organic bitters from Urban Moonshine.
-We've found the best selection of bitters at Lucky Vitamin, and they carry the entire Urban Moonshine line.

 Knowledge about the importance of stomach acid is beginning to come to light, and people are realizing that their heartburn is often caused by too little stomach acid, not too much, and antacids just make the problem worse over time by stopping the stomach from functioning the way it's supposed to, by stunting the production of acid.
 Bile is the same way.
 Too little bile causes problems with digestion, even the inability to digest, and we can become caught in a vicious cycle of belly upset from top to bottom.